Thai Micro Crab: The Cutest Tiny Crab You Can Own

 Decoration and hiding places

-Place some aquarium stones (the darker ones are suggested) and maybe one clay pot or other things with your creativity like a moss cave and a driftwood.
+Place some aquarium stones (the darker ones are suggested) and maybe one clay pot or other things with your creativity, like a moss cave and a driftwood.

 Plants are very crucial for Thai micro crabs, especially aquarium plants like the water hyacinths, wendt’s water trumpet, alternanthera sp, and anubias barteri.
 And then fill the tank with water.

-The pH and KH should be kept between 6.5 – 7.3 and 6 – 15.
+The pH and KH should be kept between 6.5 and 7.3 and 6 and 15.

 Thai micro crabs do not have much flexibility with water changes, so ensure the water condition is right.

-Thai micro crab feeding
+Thai micro crab feeding—Thai micro crab diet

-Choosing tankmates for Thai micro crab
+Thai micro crab tank mates

 1. Tetras